JobService/job-service/docs/pages/en-us/Job-Types.md

 A definition is a YAML file containing an object.
 The subsections here correspond to properties of that object.

-### taskClassifier

-- required: true
-- type: string

-Value used as the `taskClassifier` property in the constructed `task` object.

-### taskApiVersion

-- required: true
-- type: integer

-Value used as the `taskClassifier` property in the constructed `task` object.

 ### configurationProperties

 - required: false (default: empty array)